-SELEC INSTITUTION SPECIFIC METRICS TED BY EACH UNIVERSITY'S BOARD OF TRUSTEES 10a Percent of R&D Expenditures Funded from External Sources Applies to: FAMU This metric reports the amount of research expenditures that was funded from federal, private industry and other (non-state and non-institutional) sources.
+10a.
+Percent of R&D Expenditures Funded from External Sources FAMU This metric reports the amount of research expenditures that was funded from federal, private industry and other (non-state and non-institutional) sources.
 Source: National Science Foundation annual survey of Higher Education Research and Development (HERD).
-10b Bachelor's Degrees Awarded to Minorities Applies to: FAU, FGCU, FIU This metric is the number, or percentage, of baccalaureate degrees granted in an academic year to Non-Hispanic Black and Hispanic students.
+10b.
+Bachelor's Degrees Awarded to Minorities FAU, FGCU, FIU This metric is the number, or percentage, of baccalaureate degrees granted in an academic year to Non-Hispanic Black and Hispanic students.
 This metric does not include students classified as Non-Resident Alien or students with a missing race code.
 Source: State University Database System (SUDS).
-10c National Rank Higher than Predicted by the Financial Resources Ranking Based on U.S. and World News Report Applies to: FSU This metric is based on the difference between the Financial Resources rank and the overall University rank.
+10c.
+National Rank Higher than Predicted by the Financial Resources Ranking Based on U.S. and World News FSU This metric is based on the difference between the Financial Resources rank and the overall University rank.
 U.S. News measures financial resources by using a two-year average spending per student on instruction, research, student services and related educational expenditures - spending on sports, dorms and hospitals doesn't count.
 Source: US News and World Report's annual National University rankings.
-10d Percent of Undergraduate Seniors Participating in a Research Course Applies to: NCF This metric is based on the percentage of undergraduate seniors who participate in a research course during their senior year.
+10d.
+Percent of Undergraduate Seniors Participating in a Research Course NCF This metric is based on the percentage of undergraduate seniors who participate in a research course during their senior year.
 Source: New College of Florida.
-10e Number of Bachelor Degrees Awarded Annually Applies to: UCF This metric is the number of baccalaureate degrees granted in an academic year.
+10e.
+Number of Bachelor Degrees Awarded Annually UCF This metric is the number of baccalaureate degrees granted in an academic year.
 Students who earned two distinct degrees in the same academic year were counted twice; students who completed multiple majors or tracks were only counted once.
 Source: State University Database System (SUDS).
-10f Total Research Expenditures Applies to: UF This metric is the total expenditures (includes non-science & engineering fields for research & development activities within a given fiscal year.
+10f.
+Total Research Expenditures UF This metric is the total expenditures (includes non-science & engineering fields) for research & development activities within a given fiscal year.
 Source: National Science Foundation annual survey of Higher Education Research and Development (HERD).
-10g Percent of Course Sections Offered via Distance and Blended Learning Applies to: UNF This metric is based on the percentage of course sections classified as having at least 50% of the instruction delivered using some form of technology, when the student and instructor are separated by time or space, or both.
+10g.
+Percent of Course Sections Offered via Distance and Blended Learning This metric is based on the percentage of course sections classified as having at least 50% of the instruction delivered using some form of technology, when the student and instructor are separated by time or space, or both.
 Source: State University Database System (SUDS).
-10h Number of Postdoctoral Appointees Applies to: USF This metric is based on the number of post-doctoral appointees at the beginning of the academic year.
+10h.
+Number of Postdoctoral Appointees USF This metric is based on the number of post-doctoral appointees at the beginning of the academic year.
 A postdoctoral researcher has recently earned a doctoral (or foreign equivalent) degree and has a temporary paid appointment to focus on specialized research/scholarship under the supervision of a senior scholar.
 Source: National Science Foundation/National Institutes of Health annual Survey of Graduate Students and Postdoctorates in Science and Engineering (GSS).

-10i Percentage of Adult Undergraduates Enrolled Applies to: UWF This metric is based on the percentage of undergraduates (enrolled during the fall term) who are at least 25 years old at the time of admission.
+10i.
+Percentage of Adult Undergraduates Enrolled UWF This metric is based on the percentage of undergraduates (enrolled during the fall term) who are at least 25 years old at the time of enrollment.
 This includes undergraduates who are not degree-seeking, or unclassified.
 Source: State University Database System (SUDS).
-Applies to: UWF Source: State University Database System (SUDS).